Application Process

 Overview

 - A district has at least one school that received “Fails to Meet Expectations” consistent with the Wisconsin Department of Public Instruction Report Card data for at least two consecutive years.
-Consideration would only be given to prospectuses which target the grade levels of the district school(s) that Fails to Meet Expectations.
+Consideration would only be given to applications which target the grade levels of the district school(s) that Fails to Meet Expectations.

 Being granted a charter to operate a school requires thought and planning as well as a committed organization that can sustain the development and operational requirements of a charter school.
 Potential applicants must be able to commit eighteen to twenty-four months of planning time before a charter school can become a reality.